AirtestProject/Poco/README.md

 ## Basic Concepts

-**Target device**: Host device that the app/game runs on.
-Usually a PC or a mobile phone.
-**UI proxy**: Proxy object in poco that represents zero, one or more than one UI element(s) in target app/game.
-A proxy object acts as an intermediary between the test code and UI elements represent.
-**UI element/node**: An object in app's/game's runtime rendered on screen.
-That is what we called UI as usual.
-**Query condition/expression**: A serializable object for poco to select specific UI element.
-It is a nested tuple by default.
-This is handled by poco that developers/testers do not need to care its internal structure, unless you are going to customize your own `Selector`.
+**Target device**: test devices apps or games will run on, usually refers to mobile phones
+**UI proxy**: proxy objects within poco framework, representing 0, 1 or multiple in-game UI elements
+**Node/UI element**: UI element instances within apps/games, namely UI
+**query condition/expression**: a serializable data structure through which poco interacts with **target devices** and selects the corresponding UI elements.
+Tester usually don't need to pay attention to the internal structure of this expression unless they need to customize the `Selector` class.

 ![image](doc/img/hunter-inspector.png)
 ![image](doc/img/hunter-inspector-text-attribute.png)
 ![image](doc/img/hunter-inspector-hierarchy-relations.png)

-### Definition of coordinate system and metric space
+### Definitions of coordinate system and metric space

 ![image](doc/img/hunter-poco-coordinate-system.png)

-#### NormalizedCoordinateSystem
+#### Normalized Coordinate System

-To measure position or dimension in poco, we use a new scale of coordinates called NormalizedCoordinateSystem.
-NormalizedCoordinateSystem normalizes the metric space that width or length of screen always measures unit one, the top left corner of screen is the origin, right direction is x-axis, down direction is y-axis.
-This helps you to write cross-resolution code and makes you never care about the hundreds of different resolution devices.
+In normalized coordinate system, the height and width of the screen are measured in the range of 1 unit and these two parameters of UI within poco correspond to certain percentage of the screen size.
+Hence the same UI on devices with different resolution will have same position and size within normalized coordinate system, which is very helpful to write cross-device test cases.

-The scales are average of each axis that the center is always (0.5, 0.5).
-Scalars and vectors are easily deduced.
+The space of normalized coordinate system is well distributed.
+By all means, the coordinate of the screen center is (0.5, 0.5) and the computing method of other scalars and vectors are the same as that of Euclidean space.

-#### LocalCoordinateSystem

-Bounding box indicates the coordinate (x, y) range of the **first** selected UI element of UI proxy.
-The top left corner is the origin of LocalCoordinateSystem, right direction is x-axis, down direction is y-axis.
-The width or height in LocalCoordinateSystem always measures unit one.
-Besides, other definitions are similar to NormalizedCoordinateSystem.

-LocalCoordinateSystem helps you locate accurately and flexibly inside UI element.
-(0.5, 0.5) in LocalCoordinate represents the center of the UI element.

-## Interaction with UI

-### Poco instance initialization

-Initialization for each engine implementations are different.
-Take Unity3D as example.
-Other engines see:
+#### Local Coordinate System（local positioning）

+The aim of introducing local coordinate system is to express coordinates with reference to a certain UI.
+Local coordinate system  takes the top left corner  of UI bounding box as origin, the horizontal rightward as x-axis and the vertical downward as y-axis, with the height and width of the bounding box being 1 unit  and other definitions being similar with normalized  coordinate system.

+Local coordinate system is more flexible to be used to locate the position within or out of UI.
+For instance, the coordinate (0.5, 0.5)corresponds to the center of the UI while coordinates larger than 1 or less than 0 correspond to the position out of the UI.

+## Initialization of `poco` Instances

+The instantiation methods of poco with various engines are slightly different.
+This part will take Unity3D as an example.
+For other engines, please refer to:

 * [cocos2dx-js]()
 * [android-native]()